 Michael Matthews, Professor, Department of Behavioral Sciences & Leadership, U.S. Military Academy, West Point (mike.matthews@westpoint.edu)

 Michael D. Matthews is currently Professor of Engineering Psychology at the United States Military Academy.
 He served as President of the American Psychological Association’s Society for Military Psychology from 2007 to 2008 and is a Templeton Foundation Senior Positive Psychology Fellow.
 From 2014 to 2015, he served as a Fellow for the U.S. Army Chief of Staff’s Strategic Studies Group.
 Collectively, his research interests center on Soldier performance in combat and other dangerous contexts.
-He has authored over 250 scientific papers, is the co-editor of Leadership in Dangerous Situations: A Handbook for Armed Forces, Emergency Services, and First Responders (Naval Institute Press, 2011) and the Oxford Handbook of Military Psychology (Oxford University Press, 2012), and (in collaboration with co-editors David E. Rohall and Morten G. Ender), Inclusion in the Military: A Force for Diversity, published by Lexington Books (2017)).
+He has authored over 250 scientific papers, is the co-editor of Leadership in Dangerous Situations: A Handbook for Armed Forces, Emergency Services, and First Responders (Naval Institute Press, 2011) and the Oxford Handbook of Military Psychology (Oxford University Press, 2012), and (in collaboration with co-editors David E. Rohall and Morten G. Ender), Inclusion in the Military: A Force for Diversity, published by Lexington Books (2017).
 He is a co-author of The Millennial Generation and National Defense: Attitudes of Future Military and Civilian Leaders (Palgrave Pivot, 2013), and the author of the highly acclaimed Head Strong: How Psychology is Revolutionizing War (Oxford University Press, 2014, with second edition due for publication early in 2019).
 His most recent book, Human Performance Optimization: The Science and Ethics of Enhancing Human Capabilities (Oxford University Press) is slated for publication for December 2018.

-David Rohall, Dean of Campus and Community Relations, Ohio University Eastern Campus (rohall@ohio.edu)
+David Rohall, Professor, Ohio University (rohall@ohio.edu)